metacognetix/content-samples/databricks/design.md

 #### Synopsis
 Help someone familiar with traditional database analytics and reporting understand the need for big data and how the concepts map, with a hands-on example for context.

+#### Assumptions
+- User has already set up a Databricks account
+- User has already created a cluster

 #### Primary objective
 - Learn big data concepts with Spark and Databricks